Jewgenij33/telegrambot/README.md

-# a news channel that monitors changes in news in real time and sends it using a telegram bot.
+# A news channel that monitors changes in news in real time and sends it using a telegram bot.

 ## Deployment
 Deployment process as easy as possible: